 It is highly recommended that victims don’t pay.
 This is also where backups are the one thing to have in place in the event of a ransomware infection.
 Offline backups are going to be your best defense against a ransomware attack.

 Again, backups, patching, and vulnerability management, are crucial to warding off a real problem.
 Although there are also disaster recovery exercises you can run as well.
 Check out some of our recommendations for disaster recovery process in our Ransomware ‘Quick’ Fixes Part 3 guide.

-In this post, we will discuss how one can recover from a CrypMIC ransomware infection with a small amount of preparation...Read More
+In this post, we will discuss how one can recover from a CrypMIC ransomware infection with a small amount...Read More

 If you're looking for something different than the typical "one-size-fits-all" security mentality, you've come to the right place.